DRAFT

 NUnit is a fine testing framework for c#, vb and other .net based languages.

-dotnet add package NUnit --version 3.13.3
+dotnet add package NUnit

-dotnet add package NunitXml.TestLogger --version 3.0.131
+dotnet add package NunitXml.TestLogger

 To demonstrate the the nunit testing framework we will work with a contrived example.
 The test class will test a modified threaded lock example from above.

 Within the test class ComplexAdditionTests the code will confirm that the calculation works.
 This is helpful if a developer ever changes the CalculateWithLock method and breaks it.
-The test will fail and the develper will know that the change causes problems.
+The test will fail and the developer will know that the change causes problems.
 The test will test the class ComplexAddition.

 using System;